kaltura-vpaas/virtual-meeting-rooms/README.md

 This integration will be using your KAF endpoint, which should contain your partner ID.
 If you're not sure whether you have a KAF endpoint, speak to your account rep or email us at vpaas@kaltura.com.

 A virtual classroom is represented as a `KalturaLocationScheduleResource`.
 A scheduled  session is represented by a `KalturaRecordScheduleEvent`.
 One resource can be used for many different events, but an event will only be associated with one resource.
-The classroom will be launched using an embed link that is **made up of the event ID and a Kaltura Session**, all of which will be discussed below.
+The classroom will be launched using an **embed link that is made up of a Kaltura Session with specific configurations**, all of which will be discussed below.

 ## Creating a Resource